SciML/DiffEqOperators.jl/README.md

 ## Automated Finite Difference Method (FDM) Operators

-This library provides lazy operators for finite difference discretizations.
+This library provides lazy operators for arbitrary order uniform and non-uniform finite difference discretizations of arbitrary high derivative order and for arbitrarily high dimensions.

 There are two types of `DerivativeOperator`s: the `CenteredDifference` operator and the `UpwindDifference` operator.
 The `CenteredDifference` operator utilizes a central difference scheme while the upwind operator requires a coefficient